-• Other subjects may be chosen from any area of the curriculum to suit individual interests and abilities.

-• Selection for university study requires an ATAR that is calculated from 10 units of eligible subjects.

-• The most common means of entry to the Tourism and Hospitality Industry is through diploma or certificate level training delivered by TAFE NSW or other provider.
+- Other subjects may be chosen from any area of the curriculum to suit individual interests and abilities. - Selection for university study requires an ATAR that is calculated from 10 units of eligible subjects. - The most common means of entry to the Tourism and Hospitality Industry is through diploma or certificate level training delivered by TAFE NSW or other provider.
 Maximum credit transfer can be gained by completing the 240 hour courses in Tourism and/or Hospitality for the HSC.
 Some core modules are common to both Tourism and Hospitality.
 If both Tourism and Hospitality are studied for the HSC additional modules must be included in Year 12 to overcome this exclusion.
-The study of the Hospitality Specialisation course, delivered by TAFE NSW, provides additional credit.

-• Subjects related to business, such as Business Studies and Business Services, are useful for careers in Tourism and Hospitality Management, while food and design related subjects, such as Food Technology, might be more useful for careers in commercial cookery and catering.

-• Successful completion of a Diploma in Tourism or Hospitality at TAFE NSW provides significant credit transfer into related university degrees.

-• University degrees in Tourism and Hospitality are management based and usually assume the study of HSC Mathematics (not General Maths).
+The study of the Hospitality Specialisation course, delivered by TAFE NSW, provides additional credit. - Subjects related to business, such as Business Studies and Business Services, are useful for careers in Tourism and Hospitality Management, while food and design related subjects, such as Food Technology, might be more useful for careers in commercial cookery and catering. - Successful completion of a Diploma in Tourism or Hospitality at TAFE NSW provides significant credit transfer into related university degrees. - University degrees in Tourism and Hospitality are management based and usually assume the study of HSC Mathematics (not General Maths).

-Employment TAFE NSW University New Apprenticeships Advanced Diploma, Diploma and Bachelor degrees in: Baking Certificates in: Business Administration Commercial Cookery Accommodation Services Coastal Resource Management Hospitality Operations Attractions and Theme Parks Eco Tourism Meat Processing Catering Operations Food Science Tourism Operations Commercial Cookery Hospitality Management Wine Operations Food and Beverage Hotel & Catering Management Food Studies (Supervision and Indigenous Tourism Management Jobs Promotion) Languages/International Studies Clerical Assistant Food Technology Leisure Studies Events Coordinator/Manager Hospitality Management Marketing Food Preparation/Kitchen International Retail Sales Tourism Management Assistant Kitchen Operations Tourism Planning and the Hotel Reception Nutrition and Dietary Practices Environment Housekeeping Tourism Management Retail Tourism Meetings and Events Travel Agency (Retail & Tourism Retail Travel Sales Wholesale) Tourism Tour Operations/ Waiting and Bar Service Wholesaling Catering Tourism Visitor Information Services Refer to current TAFE NSW and University Handbooks, UAC Guide, UA C Year 10 Entry Requirement ansfer Guide for further job and course in • • There are many private providers which offer alternate diploma and degre a courses that are often run in
+Employment TAFE NSW University New Apprenticeships Advanced Diploma, Diploma and Bachelor degrees in: Baking Certificates in: Business Administration Commercial Cookery Accommodation Services Coastal Resource Management Hospitality Operations Attractions and Theme Parks Eco Tourism Meat Processing Catering Operations Food Science Tourism Operations Commercial Cookery Hospitality Management Wine Operations Food and Beverage Hotel & Catering Management Food Studies (Supervision and Indigenous Tourism Management Jobs Promotion) Languages/International Studies Clerical Assistant Food Technology Leisure Studies Events Coordinator/Manager Hospitality Management Marketing Food Preparation/Kitchen International Retail Sales Tourism Management Assistant Kitchen Operations Tourism Planning and the Hotel Reception Nutrition and Dietary Practices Environment Housekeeping Tourism Management Retail Tourism Meetings and Events Travel Agency (Retail & Tourism Retail Travel Sales Wholesale) Tourism Tour Operations/ Waiting and Bar Service Wholesaling Catering Tourism Visitor Information Services

+Refer to current TAFE NSW and University Handbooks, UAC Guide, UAC Year 10 Entry Requirement booklet and HSC TAFE Credit Transfer Guide for further job and course information.